Master of Science (MSc) degree programme

 Skilled personnel with the appropriate expertise are needed to effectively manage the information and opportunities provided by these new technologies.
 A master's degree in Geo-information Science and Earth Observation enables you to put your skills and expertise to excellent use.

-For whom is this master's programme relevant?
+For whom is this Master's relevant?

-This 18-month programme (118 credits) leading to a Master of Science (MSc) degree in Geo-information Science and Earth Observation is designed for young and mid-career professionals who perform, or aspire to perform, tasks predominantly in applied research, or who require academic knowledge and skills to enhance the execution of their work.
+This 18-month Master's (118 credits) leading to a Master of Science (MSc) degree in Geo-information Science and Earth Observation is designed for young and mid-career professionals who perform, or aspire to perform, tasks predominantly in applied research, or who require academic knowledge and skills to enhance the execution of their work.

 What will you learn?